Wendy Syndrome: the Need to Satisfy Others

 The problems with Wendy Syndrome occur when you empty yourself to give everything to someone and get nothing in return.
 You deserve more.

-Focusing your existence on caring for another person causes a slow process of self-destruction.
+Focusing your entire life on caring for another person causes a slow process of self-destruction.
 The loss of self-esteem or extreme physical and mental exhaustion can easily lead you into depression.

-The person who cares and attends to another, loves.
-Giving up yourself seems to be an exceptional way to love.
+Giving yourself up for someone else seems to be an exceptional way to love.
 Sometimes it’s easy to forget something, however: whoever gives also deserves to receive.

 This is where the problems start, with emotional dissonance and sadness.
-Today we propose to think about it through the following aspects.
+Today we are going to analyse it in the following ways:

 Wendy Syndrome, or progressive denial of self